 Third day – Lagos: Old Town and its famous beaches

-Start the last day of your Algarve itinerary for 3 days by driving to Lagos (if you based yourself in Lagos, visit Albufeira on your last day).
+Start the last day of your 3 days in Algarve by driving to Lagos (if you base yourself in Lagos, visit Albufeira on your last day).

-After around 45min, you will arrive in one of the best places to visit in the Algarve.
+After around 45min, you will arrive at one of the best places to visit in the Algarve.